mpas/deckset-themes/README.md

-# Deckset-themes
+# Deckset Themes

-In this repository you'll find custom themes for [Deckset](https://www.decksetapp.com).
+This repo contains themes that can be used in [Deckset](https://www.deckset.com/).

 ## How to use